npalladino100/ec327-project/README.md

 (load "<path-to-repository>/IDE/.emacs.d/init.el")

 ```
-Restart emacs and enjoy

-P.S.
-The first time you launch emacs after loading the configuration, it will take some time to download the required packages.
+Restart emacs.
+The first time you launch after loading the configuration, it will take some time to download the required packages.

-## first implementation - basic text-editing and file navigation
+## first implementation - basic text-editing and file navigation with partial IDE support
 This implementation supports all the standard emacs text-editing features, plus file navigation support using the direx package.
+Python syntax-checking and interpretation is somewhat supported.

+Keyboard Shortcuts:
-Try it out by pressing `C-x C-j` and a popup will show the current directory, which can be navigated using the keyboard or mouse.
+Press `C-x C-j` and a popup will show the current directory, which can be navigated using the keyboard or mouse.
 If you prefer to use the keyboard, use `C-x C-f` to get an interactive file navigator.